vebnz/veb.co.nz/_posts/2012-09-10-screenshots-every-few-seconds-with-video.markdown

 You can see a demonstration on [Dirk Gently Facebook](https://web.archive.org/web/20150327082835/http://www.facebook.com/DirkGentlyBBC/photos_stream).

-f you want to try this trick with MKV files, I found that changing jpeg to png works!
+If you want to try this trick with MKV files, I found that changing jpeg to png works!